Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions: Introduction

 We propose and evaluate a weakly-supervised method to identify issue-relevant tweets.
 This novel method extracts relevant phrases from publicly available Wikipedia pages and then uses them to detect issues in the text of tweets.
 In addition, we use state-of-the-art computational methods to detect moral foundations in tweets~\cite{guo2023data} and to infer the political ideology of users~\cite{rao2021political}.
 These models enable us to track partisan attention to polarized issues at scale from the start of the COVID-19 pandemic to November 2021.

-We uncover important differences in the issues that liberals and conservatives discuss over time, as well as their use of moral language over time.
+We uncover important differences in how liberals and conservatives discuss issues over time, as well as their use of moral language.
+In particular, we find that discussions of issues and reactions to events were negatively valenced, especially among conservatives.
+Liberals showed more sustained interest in the topic of education, while conservatives focused on the origins of COVID-19.
 We also unveil differences in the moral appeals of political elites and non-elites across the ideological spectrum.
 Understanding the moralization on divisive issues can provide valuable insights into the emergence of polarization and help public health experts better tailor messaging to the values and concerns of each group.